 It’s both good and bad to be the forgotten borough.
 Let’s make it clear.
 It’s terrible when it gets overlooked regarding city services.
 But, it’s good because as a general rule housing is cheaper both in terms of sales and rentals than most other parts of NYC because it’s considered to be less trendy and fashionable and fewer people want to live there.
 Housing prices have been going up as people who find Brooklyn less affordable have been coming to SI.
-The latter phenomenon has been happening forever (Brooklynites moving to SI), but there’s even been a newer wave of hipster-type transplants coming to SI’s North Shore.
+The latter phenomenon has been happening forever, but there’s even been a newer wave of hipster-type transplants coming to SI’s North Shore.

 Indeed, the NYC subway system doesn’t go to the Island, contributing to its disconnection.
 It is only connected to the city to Brooklyn via the Verrazano-Narrows Bridge the longest suspension bridge in the Americas or by the ferry to lower Manhattan.

 Regarding whether Staten Island is “safer” than other parts of NYC, it depends on which parts of SI and which other parts of NYC.
 Staten Island is composed of many neighbourhoods and seems like a safe suburban haven.
 But Staten Island, then and now, also has crime-prone areas.
 Here is a list of recommended neighbourhoods with a calm atmosphere:

 - Annadale (the island’s South Shore);

 - Grant City (the East shores of Staten Island);

 - Bay Terrace (East Shore of Staten Island);